-Sigrid Wright has 25 years of experience in non-profit environmental management.
-She oversees CEC’s public outreach and fundraising teams and leads the annual Earth Day Festival production team.
-On energy/climate related issues, she is co-author of CEC’s Regional Energy Blueprint and editor of more than a dozen CEC policy documents, including those that address liquefied natural gas, solar energy, and waste-to-energy technologies.
-She is also program facilitator for the South County Energy Efficiency Partnership (SCEEP).
-On food system issues, she is on the executive teams or advisory boards of the countywide Food Action Plan, the Santa Barbara Food Alliance, and the Sustainable Seafood Coalition.
+Sigrid Wright has 25 years of experience in non-profit environmental management, currently as CEO/Executive Director.
+For energy/climate related issues, she is co-author of The Santa Barbara County Regional Energy Blueprint, editor of more than a dozen CEC policy documents, and program facilitator for the South County Energy Efficiency Partnership (SCEEP).
+For food system issues, she is on the executive team and advisory board of the countywide Food Action Plan.
+For more than 15 years she led the annual Santa Barbara Earth Day Festival production team.

 Ditch Plastic Program Manager